 Close contacts of a positive case (less than 6 feet apart for 15+ minutes total) should quarantine.
-We recommend the general public quarantine for 14 days from their last contact with an infected person.
-This option is the safest for everyone.
-However, a growing body of data shows that the risk of illness is greatly reduced between days 11-14.
-Therefore, your quarantine can end after 10 days if:
+Close contacts should quarantine for 14 days from their last contact with an infected person.
+A 10-day quarantine is no longer an option.

 - Stay home except to get medical care.